Richkpa/proxmox-security-operations-lab/README.md

 **Automation Benefits:**

-All virtual infrastructure is provisioned using Terraform with a hypervisor-specific provider, ensuring:
+The virtual infrastructures (SOC and Kali) are provisioned using Terraform with a hypervisor-specific provider, ensuring:

 - **Configuration Consistency:** Compute resources, storage layout, and network topology defined as code
 - **Drift Detection:** `terraform plan` detects manual configuration changes